 That is not to imply that the Black Mouth Cur does not make good family dogs, because once properly socialized and trained they are excellent companion dogs.
 They are eager to please and crave a connection to their two-legged pack mates.
 But it should never be forgotten that they were originally bred to be both hunters and protectors.
 If not trained to do otherwise they will hunt down other animals, including cats.
 They will also aggressively protect what they perceive to be theirs from others, both other people and other dogs.
 Both of these tendencies can be controlled with early socialization and proper training.

 The Black Mouth Cur is not well suited for urban life.
-They need lots of room to run, preferably a large fenced yard or a wireless dog fence where they can burn off their excess energy by tearing around untethered.
+They need lots of room to run, preferably a large fenced yard or one secured by a wireless dog fence, where they can burn off their excess energy by tearing around untethered.
 Not allowing them to get the exercise they need may lead to a host of behavioral problems.

-They also do not do well left on their own for extended periods of time.
+They also do not do too well when left on their own for extended periods of time.
 They crave attention from people and want to please them.
-Their intelligence means that they can quickly become bored without stimulation and human interaction.
-Left to their own devices they are sure to come up with destructive ways to amuse themselves.
+One of the major drawbacks of their intelligence is that they can quickly become bored without stimulation and human interaction.
+Left to their own devices, I’ve seen dogs of this breed come up with incredibly creative and destructive ways to amuse themselves.

 Health and Care

-The Black Mouth Curs are a very hardy breed, perhaps because of limited, very careful breeding.
-They rarely fall victim to the genetic defects so often associated with purebred dogs and have a lifespan that rivals that of mixed-breed dogs, 12 to 15 years.
+The Black Mouth Cur dog is of a very hardy breed, perhaps because of limited, very careful breeding.
+They are generally healthy dogs, rarely falling victim to the genetic defects so often associated with purebred dogs and have a lifespan that rivals that of mixed-breed dogs, 12 to 15 years.

 That is not to say that they do not have health issues that should be watched out for.
 Their short course coat makes them susceptible to mange.
 Their floppy ears mean that ear infections may be a problem as debris can fall into the ears and get trapped.
 To avoid this, regular ear cleanings are necessary.

 They are prone to a few genetic problems, including epilepsy and hip dysplasia, but still at much lower rates than some of the better-known breeds of dogs.
-Like the most dog, they are also prone to cataracts later in life.
+Like most other dogs, they are also prone to cataracts later in life.

 Arthritis is also a common ailment in older Black Mouth Curs, as it is with most dogs they live long enough to wear down their joints.
 This condition may be made worse by obesity which is also common in this breed.

-While not a widely known dog breed, a Black Mouth Cur puppy is worth a closer look if you are in the market for a new dog.
-Keep in mind, that although they can be great family and companion dogs, they are not the right fit for every household.
+While its lack of popularity may make things difficult, it’s still worth keeping an eye out for Black Mouth Cur puppies if you are in the market for a new dog.
+But keep in mind that although they can be great family and companion dogs, they are not the right fit for every household.

 In order to be safe around your family friends and other pets, Black Mouth Curs must be socialized and well trained starting at a very young age.
 The training must be consistent, with the same expectations from every member of the family.
 They also require a fair amount of time devoted to them both for their physical and emotional health.